An Autistic Guide To Sensory Trauma.

 What is sensory trauma?

 In 2020 the directors of Autism Wellbeing CIC published their article titled “Sensory Trauma: Autism, sensory difference and the daily experience of fear.”
 In their paper, the authors share a framework that autistic children and adults experience sensory trauma based on how we process sensory information.
 In sharp contrast to viewing our sensory experiences as a “deficit” using a framework of sensory trauma can affirm that our sensory experiences are different and can be painful, distressing and overwhelming.
-The authors of the article frame sensory trauma with the following 5 characteristics:
+In their paper Autism Wellbeing identified the following 5 characteristics of sensory trauma:

 1.)
 Sensory trauma happens in the ordinary activities of everyday life.
 Examples of sensory trauma could include everyday activities like taking a shower, going to the supermarket or going to work.